Ronaldo and Van Dijk face off in Nations League final

 Victory at Estadio do Dragao will give the Dutch some redemption after failing to qualify for the last two major tournaments, the 2018 World Cup and the 2016 European Championship.

-“It isn’t a battle between two players, it’s a battle between Portugal and (the Netherlands),” said Dutch coach Ronald Koeman, who was a player at the 1988 Euros.

-“We know that sometimes it’s impossible to defend well against Cristiano Ronaldo.
-The best thing we can do is to keep the ball and have good ball possession because when we have the ball, he can do nothing in attack.”

-Van Dijk, touted as one of the best central defenders in the world, called Ronaldo “a fantastic player,” but also downplayed their.
+Van Dijk, touted as one of the best central defenders in the world, called Ronaldo “a fantastic player” but downplayed their matchup.

 “We play Portugal, we are not playing Cristiano Ronaldo,” he said.
 “They have a very good team.
 It’s going to be tough.
 We need to be ready.”

-Van Dijk, who hasn’t allowed anyone to dribble past him in more than 60 consecutive matches, lifted the Champions League trophy last week with Liverpool, and was player of the final against Tottenham in Madrid.
+Van Dijk, who hasn’t allowed anyone to dribble past him in more than 60 consecutive matches, lifted the Champions League trophy last week with Liverpool, being voted the man of the match in the final against Tottenham in Madrid.

-Van Dijk also was voted the man of the match in the Netherlands’ 3-1 win over England on Thursday in the Nations League semifinals.

-Ronaldo was the man of the match for Portugal as they defeated Switzerland 3-1 on Wednesday in the other semifinal.
-Ronaldo scored a hat trick, with two of his goals coming in the final minutes.

-Van Dijk is expected to be in the running for the world player of year award for the first time.
+He is expected to be in the running for the world player of the year award for the first time.
 He has already been named player of the year in the English Premier League.
 Ronaldo has won the world player of the year award five times.

+“He’s already had a really good season,” Dutch midfielder Georginio Wijnaldum said of his teammate.
+“I think he’s been trying to stop everyone he plays against.
+But it’s not up to us to decide if he wins the Ballon d’Or.
+For us, he’s the best defender in the world, and if you look at his season, he definitely deserves the Ballon d’Or, but it’s not up to us, it’s up to other people to decide.”

+Van Dijk also was voted man of the match in the Netherlands’ 3-1 win over England on Thursday in the Nations League semifinals.

+Ronaldo was man of the match for Portugal when it defeated Switzerland 3-1 on Wednesday in the other semifinal.
+Ronaldo scored a hat trick, with two of his goals coming in the final minutes.

 “The Netherlands are an excellent team,” Ronaldo told UEFA’s website.
 “They have been playing pretty well.
 I’ve been watching them in recent matches and they have an excellent squad with great players — young players and more experienced players, which makes their team even stronger.”